 Hagia Sophia remained the most important mosque in Istanbul throughout the Ottoman period.
 Palace architects such as Mimar Sinan made restorations to preserve the building.

-Sultan Mehmed II and his successors who followed him showed great respect to Hagia Sophia.
-While taking a guided tour in Hagia Sophia, you can see marble jars brought by Murad III from Pergamon, the library constructed by Mahmud I and huge chandeliers installed by Suleiman the Magnificent.
+Sultan Mehmed the Conqueror and his successors showed great respect to Hagia Sophia.
+You can see marble jars brought by Murad III from Pergamon, the library constructed by Mahmud I and huge chandeliers installed by Suleiman the Magnificent.

 6. Sultan’s Tombs in the Courtyard